 Who Votes Without Identification?
-Using Affidavits from Michigan to Learn About the Potential Impact of Strict Photo Voter Identification Laws
+Using Individual-Level Administrative Data to Measure the Burden of Strict Voter Identification Laws

 Suggested Citation: Suggested Citation